Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

         connect(k_sumdiff.out[0], zvec.in[0]);
 ```

-The <span style="color: orange; font-family: Consolas;">connect</span> API establishes connections between graph elements.
+The ``connect`` API establishes connections between graph elements.
 Note that all inputs and outputs are treated as arrays.
 The array index refers to the order in which the port was declared in the function prototype.
-A template parameter is required for <span style="color: orange; font-family: Consolas;">parameter</span> and <span style="color: orange; font-family: Consolas;">cascade</span> connections.
+A template parameter is required for ``parameter`` and ``cascade`` connections.

 ```C++
         // placement constraints